arnabpaul/WiFly/README.txt

-The document Presentation1.pptx shows the wifly project documantation.
+The document "Project Smart Wireless...pptx" shows the wifly project documantation.

 Rest of the files are informational and for reference only.